 Depending on the timing and impact of the extenuating circumstances, the student may not be able to engage in academic tasks to the extent that dropping the course should be considered.

 Instructors should refer students to speak with an Academic Advisor or the Academic Consideration Team in the Faculty Office to consider dropping a course before the academic deadline.
-Dropping a course after the academic deadline requires an Academic Appeal to the Associate Dean (Studies).
+Dropping a course after the academic deadline requires an Academic Petition to the Associate Dean (Studies).